 [00:12:45] So that is all that I have for you for today.
 I want to thank you so much for tuning into the InViteⓇ Health Podcast.
 Remember, you can find all of our episodes for free wherever you listen to podcasts or by visiting invitehealth.com/podcast.
 Now, do make sure that you subscribe and you leave us a review.
 You can follow us on Facebook, Twitter and Instagram, and we will see you next time for another episode of the InViteⓇ Health Podcast.† [00:12:45]

 If you’re taking a birth control pill, you may be losing important nutrients that your body needs to function properly.

 Many of us reach for nonprescription drugs like antacids and Tylenol to help with issues such as indigestion, fever or body aches, but did you know that these drugs can deplete your levels of important nutrients?
 Learn about how these over-the-counter drugs can impact your blood levels of iron, folate, Vitamin D and more from Jerry Hickey, Ph.

-Thank you for tuning in to the InViteⓇ Health Podcast.
-You can find all of our episodes for free wherever you listen to podcasts or by visiting www.invitehealth.com/podcast.
-Make sure you subscribe and leave us a review!
-Follow us on Facebook, Twitter and Instagram at InViteⓇ Health today.
-We’ll see you next time on another episode of the InViteⓇ Health Podcast.†
+I want to thank you so much for tuning into the InViteⓇ Health Podcast.
+Remember, you can find all of our episodes for free wherever you listen to podcasts or by visiting invitehealth.com/podcast.
+Do make sure that you subscribe and you leave us a review.
+You can follow us on Facebook, Twitter and Instagram at @invitehealth and we will see you next time for another episode of the InViteⓇ Health Podcast.†